Sell Your Dental Practice While Maximising its Value, and Minimising Your Tax

-Whilst high-quality clinical dentistry is essential in order to sell your dental practice, it is critical to have accurate and up-to-date financial information about your dental practice.
+Whilst high-quality clinical dentistry is essential in order to sell your dental practice, it is critical to have accurate and up-to-date financial information about your dental practice as well.
 Why?
 Well, the reasons are two-fold.

-- If you are serious about improving your financial performance, you will need to know in the first place where things are working, but also where problems lie.
-Not knowing the figures means you don’t really have your finger on the pulse with respect to your practice performance and hence valuation.
+- If you are serious about improving your financial performance, you will need to know where things are working, but also where problems lie.
+Not knowing the figures means you don’t really have your finger on the pulse with respect to your practice performance and, therefore, its valuation.
 Knowing your financial performance, and adjusting it accordingly, is imperative to maximising the sales value of your dental practice.

 - When it comes to showing off your financial performance to prospective buyers, having an up-to-date set of accounts, plus recent management accounts really are essential.
 These can be a deal breaker if not available, as a serious buyer is only going to buy your practice if they have accurate financial information about your practice in the first place.